 2016's ANA Financial Media Conference in Boca Raton was unprecedented in attendance.
 Lots of new energy and many familiar faces.
 Yet despite all of the new attention, very few "sparks" flew (where’s John Mandel hiding?).

-Unlike last year, where transparency kicked off a firestorm amongst key industry financial decision makers, the speaker’s content was mostly safe.
+Unlike in 2015, where transparency kicked off a firestorm amongst key industry financial decision makers, the speakers' content was mostly safe.
 There were a few gems like Jeffrey Jones - CMO from Target reminding us that there are no differences between branding and performance, Mike Duda (Bullish) and Brad Charron (NBTY) presenting an entirely new model for agency / client engagement and Simulmedia’s CEO Dave Morgan sharing an honest perspective on how media is fundamentally shifting from outputs to outcomes.